 - Map of New York State compost facilities

 - Map from the Cornell Waste Management Institute of compost facilities, compost education and demonstration sites, and transfer stations diverting organics to centralized facilities.

 - NRDC Food Waste Reports

-- Natural Resource Defense Council (NRDC) released reports and case studies which model food waste trends in New York City, Nashville, and Denver.
-Estimate Quantities of Food Waste at the City Level, depicts the quantity and type of food occurring in the cities, while Modeling the Potential to Increase Food Rescue, outlines opportunities for surplus food.
+- Natural Resource Defense Council (NRDC) released reports and case studies that model food waste trends in New York City, Nashville, and Denver.
+Estimating Quantities of Food Waste at the City Level, depicts the quantity and type of food occurring in the cities, while Modeling the Potential to Increase Food Rescue, outlines opportunities for surplus food.

 - Bill Emerson Good Samaritan Food Donation Act